facebook/react-native-website/docs/native-modules-android.md

 ### Create A Custom Native Module File

-The first step is to create the (CalendarModule.java or CalendarModule.kt) Java/Kotlin file inside `android/app/src/main/java/com/your-app-name/` folder.
+The first step is to create the (`CalendarModule.java` or `CalendarModule.kt`) Java/Kotlin file inside `android/app/src/main/java/com/your-app-name/` folder (the folder is the same for both for either Kotlin of Java).
 This Java/Kotlin file will contain your native module Java/Kotlin class.

 <figure>
   <img src="/docs/assets/native-modules-android-add-class.png" width="700" alt="Image of adding a class called CalendarModule.java within the Android Studio." />